-Skilled Lawyers Helping Clients in Raleigh With Probate, Trust, & Estate Administration Issues
+Skilled Lawyers Helping Clients in Cary, Raleigh, Greensboro, and Wilmington With Probate, Trust, & Estate Administration Issues

 The loss of a loved one is one of the most difficult events we can face.
 Distributing a loved one’s assets, with or without the guidance of a will, can add even more anxiety to a difficult time.
 If there is no will, North Carolina law has a process to determine who can serve as the administrator of the decedent’s estate.
 Typically, that person will be the spouse or another immediate relative.